Bitcoin Should Be Redistributed or Reset

 Bitcoin’s resistance to redistribution is not ideological.
 It is structural.
 The network enforces its own rules because the participants have a direct financial interest in maintaining them, and no single participant has the power to override the others.

-Matthew Kratter, writing in A Beginner’s Guide to Bitcoin, explains the mechanism: the 21-million cap is not a gentlemen’s agreement.
+Matthew Kratter, writing in A Beginner’s Guide to Bitcoin, explains how the enforcement works.
+The 21-million cap is not a gentlemen’s agreement.
 It is enforced by every full node on the network, each of which independently validates every transaction and every block against the same ruleset.
 A node that accepts an invalid block, one that violates the supply cap or alters a prior transaction, is simply rejected by the rest of the network.
 The invalid chain goes nowhere.

-What Redistribution Actually Looks Like When It Can Be Imposed
+What Redistribution Looks Like When It Can Be Imposed

 The abstract case for Bitcoin’s resistance to redistribution becomes concrete when you examine what happens in systems where redistribution can be imposed.